-For years, news media has been evolving and endeavoring to keep up in an increasingly digital world.
+For years now, news media has been evolving and endeavoring to keep up in an increasingly digital world.
 This evolution has extended far beyond the move from print to digital channels as media companies work to compete with Google and Facebook for web traffic and advertising dollars.
-In 2018, we’ll see more innovative and forward-thinking digital media trends than in years past.

 1. Invest in CMS for media platforms that enable easy multi-channel publishing:

 News media reporters and editors work in overdrive to publish content as quickly as possible, to as many channels as possible.
 This means news teams need publishing platforms that enable them to publish channel-optimized content once to multiple devices.
-In 2018, we predict media companies that have not re-platformed to more modern publishing platforms will invest in new platforms and news content management systems that make multi-channel publishing easier.
+Media companies that have not re-platformed to more modern publishing platforms need to invest now in a content management systems that make multi-channel publishing easier.

 2. Leverage AI for deep learning and personalization:

-In 2017, AI adoption in broadcast and media was slower than expected.
-Many media companies are still manually tagging images and videos, and manually curating content.
-With the heightened awareness of the benefits of these technologies, we anticipate that most news media organizations will leverage machine learning and deep learning for automatically tagging and organizing visual content - using the increased audience insights for content personalization and monetization.
+Several years ago, AI adoption in broadcast and media was slower than expected.
+Many media companies were still manually tagging images and videos, and manually curating content.
+But today, with the heightened awareness of the benefits of these technologies, most news media organizations are leveraging machine learning and deep learning for automatically tagging and organizing visual content—and using the increased audience insights for content personalization and monetization.

 3. Invest more in over-the-top (OTT) video applications:

 Video consumption is flourishing on mobile and smart TV devices.
 Publishers are changing their workflows to be able to quickly create and distribute videos to meet consumption demands.
-OTT was on full display at CES 2018, and Unisphere Research forecasted that live/linear OTT viewing will surpass traditional broadcast TV by 2020.
-As media continues its path down digital transformation, we predict that news media will invest in more OTT video applications and OTT CMS.
+Unisphere Research forecasted that live/linear OTT viewing would surpass traditional broadcast TV by 2020, a prediction that held firm.
+As media continues its path down digital transformation, news media need to continue to invest in more OTT video applications and OTT CMS.

 4. Embrace VR and AR:

 VR and AR content lend themselves to vivid and compelling storytelling, which is what media companies constantly strive to deliver.
-In 2018, we expect to see even more great VR and AR content from news media, and we’re not alone.
-The News Media Alliance called AR and VR the “wave of the present” and BBC Research and Development predicts that VR’s popularity and adoption will be similar to social media’s rise to relevance.
+In 2018, News Media Alliance called AR and VR the “wave of the present” and BBC Research and Development predicts that VR’s popularity and adoption will be similar to social media’s rise to relevance.

 5. Create content for smart speakers: